ychab/mymoney-server/README.rst

 Documentation
 -------------

-For backend documentation, see http://mymoney-backend.readthedocs.org.
+For server documentation, see http://mymoney-server.readthedocs.org.

 For global project documentation, see http://mymoney.readthedocs.org.